no7dw/data-analyst/README.md

  *pls analyse  the report of Road Casualties by Severity data for London and Great Britain*

-try to dig into the data, draw out some charts  and give your conclusion/insight.
+**try to dig into the data, draw out some charts  and give your conclusion/insight.  -- important**

 Tips:
 - use tools  whatever you familiar with , BI/Excel/Python etc